 Important Points Regarding Community Eligibility and Nutrition Services:

-- Free and reduced-price textbook applications forms must be completed for all students applying for free textbooks for the 2014-15 school year.
+- Free and reduced-price textbook applications forms must be completed for all students applying for free textbooks for the 2015-16 school year.
 This form can be completed online at www.schoollunchapp.com.
 Parents are welcome to visit Student Services in the Grile Administrative Center, 1200 S. Clinton St., or FWCS Nutrition Services Center, 3211 Ludwig Road, for computer access.
-Acceptance of the applications for the 2014-15 school year will begin in mid-July.
 Please call Nutrition Services (467-2055) for further assistance.

-- Free and reduced-price meal and textbook applications will need to be completed for all high school students desiring meal assistance for the 2014-15 school year.
+- Free and reduced-price meal and textbook applications will need to be completed every year for all high school students desiring meal assistance.

-- Although students will no longer pay for meals, they will have to pay for a second milk or milk for home-packed meals.
+- Although Elementary and Middle School students no longer pay for meals, they will have to pay for a second milk or milk for home-packed meals.
 Students can continue to use their prepaid meal account or pay at the time of purchase.

 - All Smart Snack (a la carte) purchases in the middle and high schools will require payment at the point of sale.

-- Parents/guardians will continue to be notified of low and negative balances in their high schools studentís accounts.
+- Parents/guardians will continue to be notified of low and negative balances in their high schools student's accounts.

 Free- and Reduced-Priced Meal Applications